-Fractures of the midfoot and forefoot involved the bones that make up the bulk of the foot.
-They are relatively protected by soft tissue and ligaments so fractures to these areas are rare.
-Midfoot fractures make up only 3-4 fractures for every 100,000 population per year.
-Usually, it is the cuboid bone that is fractured (about 50 percent of the time), followed by navicular fractures which make up 44 percent of all midfoot fractures.
+Midfoot fractures make up only three to four fractures for every 100,000 population per year.
+Usually, it is the cuboid bone that is fractured (about 50 percent of the time), followed by the navicular fractures which make up 44 percent of all midfoot fractures.

 There are five bones in the midfoot.
 These include the navicular, the cuboid, the medial cuneiform, the middle cuneiform, and the lateral cuneiform bone.
 There are multiple long and short ligaments that tie these bones together.